thrichert/FWG/Logi_101.md

 ## STOCKPILE

-Stockpile are the main storage location in FOXHOLE.
+Stockpiles are the main storage location in FOXHOLE.
 You submit or retrieve items from stockpiles.
 There are **PUBLIC** or **PRIVATE** stockpiles.
 Private stockpile can be created at SEAPORT or STORAGE location.
+Privates access private stockpiles using a code of several digits.
+Those codes are given as 'Pinned' messages in discord : #logi-orders

+Private Stockpiles have a lifespan of 2 days.
+Everytime you PUT something inside of it, it will restart this timer.
+Otherwise the content of the stockpiles goes into public.

 ![Seaport stockpile](imgs/seaport.jpg)

 We strongly advise you to use/create **PRIVATE** stockpile to avoid random players to take your precious production.
 LOGI members of FWG will share their access code to the rest of the regiment so that we can share our ressources / items between us.

-- how to create a **private** stockpile :
+- How to create a **private** stockpile:

 ![create stockpile](imgs/seaport-create-stockpile.jpg)